Skip to main content

 Who's Playing First?

-Each student draws one card to decide the order for an informal recital or special activity.
-Students already know the values of the cards.
+Students each draw one card to decide the order for an informal recital or special activity.
+Students already know the values of the cards